Skin Lumps, Skin Infection, and Clubbing

 The index finger is used for the exam.
 Images can be obtained in a water bath or with a thick mound of gel over the distal digit.
 Orient the probe with the indicator towards the patient’s head.

-Notice that the SDUN is hypoechoic and relatively easy to measure.
+Notice that the SDUN is hypoechoic and can be measured.
 In a small series (Roy et al, Int J Derm 2013, 52: 1-5), normal SDUN was 0.16 ± 0.1 cm.
 In a group of patients highly likely to have clubbing, the SDUN was 0.284 ± 0.02.
 We can say that any width greater than 0.25 cm is suspicious for clubbing.
 Importantly, they reported that it was easy to see when the Lovibond angle became ≥ 180 degrees in all the clubbing patients.
 Thus, a quick measurement of the width of the SDUN and a visual assessment of Lovibond angle is all that is needed to assess the strength of evidence for clubbing.